16 Things To Do Over Winter Break in the Twin Cities

 December 22, 2022

 Before Santa’s gone…bring your Christmas list and visit him at Cabela’s in Woodbury.
 Please make your (free!) advance reservation to meet Santa and get a free 4X6 photo!
 Thru Dec 24 during store hours.
-Find our master list of where you can meet Santa in the Twin Cities!
+Find our master list of where you can meet Santa in the Twin Cities – there are still a few opportunities before he packs up his sleigh and heads off for a little vacation.

 Lace up a pair of ice skates: Bring your skates to the Central Park Ice Skating Loop in Maple Grove or the canals of Centennial Lakes Park in Edina.
 Skating is free and the backdrops are lovely; skate rental is available for about $8 per pair if you need it.
-Dick’s House of Sport in Ridgedale Mall (Minnetonka) is also offering FREE skating on their brand-new outdoor ice rink through December 25.
+Dick’s House of Sport in Ridgedale Mall (Minnetonka) is also offering FREE skating on their outdoor ice rink through December 30 with skate rental just $3.
 Searching for ice closer to home?
 Use our Skate the Twin Cities list to find your nearest free outdoor ice rink.

 Bake that last batch of cookies: Do your kids like to help in the kitchen as much as mine?
 Need a last-minute idea for the holiday cookie exchange?
 We’ve got some sweet and blessedly simple recipes to whip up sugar cookies and gingerbread cut-outs.